teresa-m/training-material/topics/metabolomics/tutorials/gcms/tutorial.md

 This choice is motivated by several considerations.
 First of all, **in GC the amount of overlap is much less than in LC** : peaks are much narrower.
 This means that even a one- or two-second difference in retention time can be enough to separate the corresponding mass spectra.
 Secondly, EI MS spectra for many compounds are **available in extensive libraries like the [NIST library](http://www.nist.gov/srd/nist1a.cfm "NIST library")** or other online ones like [Golm Metabolome library](http://gmd.mpimp-golm.mpg.de/)
 {: .text-justify}

 The  `.msp` format exported by **metaMS** is the same as the one used the AMDIS software ({% cite Stein1999 %}) generally available on GC-MS instrument.
 The `.msp`  file is a nested list, with one entry for each compound pseudo-spectra.
 The pseudo-spectra are two-column matrices, containing m/z, intensity information, respectively.
-In R they can be draw with the *plotPseudoSpectrum* function of **metaMS** package easily (Figure 2).
+In R they can be drawn with the *plotPseudoSpectrum* function of **metaMS** package easily (Figure 2).
 {: .text-justify}

+><details-title>MSP files </details-title>
+> MSP (Mass Spectrum Peak) file is a text file structured according to the NIST MSSearch spectra format.
+MSP is one of the generally accepted formats for mass spectral libraries (or collections of unidentified spectra, so called spectral archives), and it is compatible with lots of spectra processing programs (MS-DIAL, NIST MS Search, AMDIS, matchms, etc.).
+It can contain one or more mass spectra, which are split by an empty line.
+The individual spectra essentially consist of two sections: metadata (such as name, spectrum type, ion mode, retention time, and the number of m/z peaks) and peaks, consisting of m/z and intensity tuples.
+>
+> **Example of an MSP file entry:**
+> ```
+> Name: Biomarker1
+> Retention_time: 5.23
+> Num Peaks: 3
+> 43  100
+> 57  80
+> 71  60
+> ```
+>
+> For more details, you can view an [example MSP file here](https://zenodo.org/records/16538501/files/W4M0004_database_small.msp).
+{: .details}

 ## Annotation

-Once we have identified our pseudo-spectra, we can start the annotation process.
+Once **metaMS** have created the pseudo-spectra for each unknown compound, we can start the annotation process.
 This is done by **comparing every pseudospectrum to a database of spectra**.
-As a similarity measure, we use the weighted dot product as it is fast, simple, and gives good results ({% cite Stein1994 %}).
+As a similarity measure, the weighted dot product is used as it is fast, simple, and gives good results ({% cite Stein1994 %}).
 The first step in the comparison is based on retention, since a comparison of either retention time or retention index is much faster than a spectral comparison.
-The corresponding function is *matchSamples2DB*.
+The corresponding R function is *matchSamples2DB*.
 Since the weighted dot product uses scaled mass spectra, the scaling of the database is done once, and then used in all comparisons.
 {: .text-justify}

 ![Match spectra](../../images/tuto_gcms_match_spec.png "Best match between an experimental pseudospectrum (red) and a database entry (blue)")